hasOki/Carson/_pages/workaround.md

 ---
 layout: article
-title: "The System"
+title: "The Workaround"
+permalink: /workaround/
+share: false
+image:
+  feature:
 ---

+### When all fails, RUN

-This is sample of the system content.
+This is the list of workaround solution when all fails